 - Urge Incontinence, which is caused by overly active or irritated bladder muscles, and is commonly known as “Overactive bladder”.
 It is commonly recognized by frequent and sudden urges to urinate, with occasional leakage of urine.

 This is a multifactorial systemic skeletal disease that causes your bones to become weak and brittle quickly.
 After menopause, a woman’s health is at high risk of osteoporosis due to low estrogen levels.
-The drop of estrogen levels during the menopausal transition period leads to more bone resorption than formation, resulting in osteoporosis
+The drop in estrogen levels during the menopausal transition period leads to more bone resorption than formation, resulting in osteoporosis.

-Women’s health centers study found that those women who face hot flashes and night sweats after menopause is at greater risk of osteoporosis.
+Women’s health center’s study found that those women who face hot flashes and night sweats after menopause are at greater risk of osteoporosis.
 There are, however, medications for the treatment of postmenopausal osteoporosis.
 Some examples of these medications include bisphosphonates alendronate and risedronate.
 These medications, among others, can be further explained by your primary care provider.